 Set a Meeting

-Your goal with every interaction with a prospect should be to set the next meeting, or “close” for the next step or action toward advancing the sale.
+In sales networking, your goal with every interaction with a prospect should be to set the next meeting, or “close” for the next step or action toward advancing the sale.
 To connect with a prospective client, consider using a very simple, brief and to-the-point email message for the sole purpose of setting up a live meeting (phone, online, or in person).

 This is NOT a “sales email,” and should not be a form letter that gets copied and pasted to multiple prospects.
 It should be personal, short and sweet (3 sentences is enough!) with a very clear call to action: “When can we meet?”

-Be brief, be brilliant, and be gone!– Unknown
+Be brief, be brilliant, and be gone!

 Rules of Thumb